zpainter/iassist/content/community/qualitative-social-science-and-humanities-data-interest-group.md

 Email the leadership team, ***QSSHDIG [ at ] gmail.com*** for more information or to sign up for our mailing list.

+## Call for Presentations: Workshops on Qualitative Research Technology

+Do you use or consult on software or other technology for qualitative research?
+We're seeking presenters for a series on qualitative research technology in early 2025 to help build our collective knowledge of the tools available to qualitative researchers.
+Technology could include dedicated software for qualitative data analysis (e.g. NVivo, Taguette) or any other tool used across the research process.

+Interested speakers should see the [full call for proposals <span class="fas fa-external-link-alt"></span>](https://docs.google.com/document/d/1gD1rKvZHPYyk8-tpiGIruLvjPXKhCbL9D48gKvEGOc8/edit?tab=t.0) and complete this [brief form <span class="fas fa-external-link-alt"></span>](https://docs.google.com/forms/d/e/1FAIpQLSccHFUJII5f94J8GzNO-_yeegj9O05cvVVHGP3WSIIXfT6FCA/viewform?usp=sf_link) by **5pm CST on Friday, December 6, 2024**.

+Questions can be submitted to Jess Hagman (jhagman at illinois.edu).